Or is it DC Mambo Sauce? Or Mombo Sauce, Mumba Sauce, Mumble Sauce, Or Even Mummbah Sauce?

 An African-American from Indianola, Mississippi, Collins was part of the great post WWII migration to the industrial north from the agricultural south, especially from the Delta area of Northwest Mississippi.

 Collins opened his first barbecue joint, Argia B's Bar-B-Q, in the early 1950s in a storefront on the South Side at Forrestville and 47th St., and in 1957 he created his signature Argia B.'s Mumbo Bar-B-Que Sauce.
+Locals called it "mild sauce" as opposed to hot sauce.
 His daughter, Allison Collins, says "In addition to great ribs, my Dad sold hot links, fried chicken, fish, shrimp, and fries, all of it drenched in Mumbo Sauce."
 She gave me permission to use this picture.

 His sauce's popularity helped him and his brothers open about 10 other storefronts.
 They are all long gone, and Argia B. is gone too.
 He died in 2003, but, according to his obit in the Chicago Tribune, "He also provided the fuel, quite literally, to the civil rights struggle of the 1960s, as his popular barbecue restaurant was a frequent source of free nourishment for a young Rev. Jesse Jackson and other organizers of Operation Breadbasket, a predecessor of Operation PUSH."

 Mild sauce became popular at other BBQ and fried chicken joints in Chicago and can still be found at a dozen or so mostly in the African-American South Side.
 It has evolved to something akin to DC Mumbo sauce.
 Read more about Vhicago mild sauce in this article by Bill Daley in the Chicago Tribune.